Yamaha Silent Guitar Review: A Closer Look At SLG200 Model’s

 No, you don’t need an amp to play the Yamaha SLG.
 Thanks to its on-board headphone jack, an amplifier isn’t necessary to play the guitar.

-If you choose to play through an amplifier, Yamaha recommends using an acoustic-electric amplifier or PA system instead of an electric guitar amp.
 Unlike electric guitars, which use magnetic pickups, the Yamaha Silent Guitar features piezo pickups, a type that produces tones better complimented by an acoustic-electric amp or PA system.

 Final Words

-All in all, SLG200 is a great pick if you are looking for a guitar that is going to minimally disturb your neighbors.
+All in all, SLG200 is a great choice if you are looking for a guitar that is going to minimally disturb your neighbors.
 SLG200 isn’t 100% quiet, but it’s much quieter than a standard acoustic guitar.
-The SRT Powered sound engine produces sound of excellent quality, while the onboard adjustments allow you to finetune your musical compositions to your taste.